 Fraggle – Korthals Griffon

 Fraggle ended up in a rehoming centre through no fault of his own, or his owners.
 Lynne fostered him initially however that quickly changed once she realised what a lovely dog he was.
 He fitted in fantastically with her other dogs from day one and she fell in love with his endless enthusiasm and happy demeanour.
 Fraggle never stopped wagging his tail, in fact his whole body wagged!
 He enjoyed Cani-cross, swimming, agility and searches as well as long walks in the countryside.
 Very smart, he needed plenty of mental stimulation and physical exercise.
 Sadly, after a very short illness which required an operation to investigate a problem with his liver, inoperable cancer was discovered and the decision was made to let him go.
-In September 2016, within two weeks of losing Zeke, Lynne and her partner lost a very lively member of their pack.
+In September 2016, within two weeks of losing Zeke, Lynne and her wife lost a very lively member of their pack.
 His short life (7 years) was however full of exciting things and he lived life to the full.